AccumulateNetwork/accumulate-docs/setup/local-devnet.md

 ```
 .\accumulated init devnet --bvns 1 --validators 1 --followers 0 --reset -w '<location where you want data to be stored (optional)>'
 ```
+{% hint style="warning" %}
+WARNING: Be extremely careful with the `--reset` flag as it will permanently delete files on your computer.
+If you are setting a custom location for your configuration with the `-w` flag, it will delete whatever is in the directory you specify.
+If you need to use `-w`, make sure you specify an empty directory so no files are at risk.
+{% endhint %}

 * \--bvns 1: is the number of BVN that you are using&#x20;
 * \--validators 1: specifies how many validators that you are using&#x20;